anands29-mac/AirWriting/frontend/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-# AirWrite - Frontend Prototype

-## What this does
-A minimal React + MediaPipe prototype that:
-- Uses webcam and MediaPipe Hands to track the index fingertip.
-- Draws 'air-writing' strokes on an HTML canvas when the finger is extended.
-- Lets you export the strokes as a PNG ready to send to OCR/Math APIs.

 ## Setup (local)
 1. Create a project folder and paste the files in the structure above.
 2. Run: